-English School Uniform Garments: Kneesock Colors
+English School Uniform Garments: Knee Sock Colors

 Figure 1.--This school photograph shows a London grammar school about 1975.
 This is a first year class.
-The boys wore grey kneesocks with the school color on top bands.
-The girls wore white kneesocks.
+The boys wore grey knee socks with the school color on top bands.
+The girls wore white knee socks.

-Boys wearing shorts generally wore grey knee socks, or turn-over-top socks as the British might say.
+English wearing shorts generally wore grey knee socks, or turn-over-top socks as the British might say.
 We have noted one image of an English boyweaing red kneesocks, but believe that this was unusual.
-Almost all boys wore grey kneesocks of various shades.
+Almost all boys wore grey knee socks of various shades.
 I am not sure why grey was so common.
 Probably like grey shirts and shorts, it was a color that did not show dirt and matched the grey shorts and shirts.
 While there was little differce in the color of the kneesocks worn by English boys, there was some differentiation in the turn-over-tops.
 Many schools employed stripes or band in the school colors.
 It was mostly private scholls that employed the school colors on the turn-over-top cuffs.
 British boys of any age never wore white socks with shorts, except for sports.
 English boys never wore white socks, except for cricket, as white socks, both ankle and knee socks, were generally worn by girls and thus seen as girls' socks.

 Grey